EllenSt264/my-Next-Game/README.md

 - I want to be able to see all the reviews that I have made, and have the option to edit or delete them.

 - I want to update my games list.
-I want to categories games into what I am currently playing, what I have played and want I want to play in the future.
+I want to categorise games into what I am currently playing, what I have played and want I want to play in the future.

 - I want to see profiles of other users.

-- I want to find the site's contact information so that I can get help on an issue.
+- I want to find the site's contact information.

 - I want to request new games to be added to the database.

-- I want to add games to a favourites list.
+- I want to see all the games that I have liked.

 -----